DataDog/documentation/content/en/getting_started/integrations/aws.md

 ## Setup

 2. From the AWS tile on the [Integrations page][8] in your Datadog account, select the Datadog products you wish to integrate with this AWS Account.
-This selects the correct default settings for integrating data for those products.
+This selects the correct default settings for integrating data from this AWS account for those products.
 These settings can be changed in the future if needed.
 {{< img src="getting_started/integrations/cloudformation-setup.png" alt="The Datadog AWS integration tile showing the options for establishing the integration.
 The Role Delegation tab is highlighted.">}}

 3. Select the AWS Region where the CloudFormation stack will be launched.
 This also sets where to create the Datadog Lambda Forwarder for sending AWS logs to Datadog (if you selected Log Management).